pgeu/pgeu-system/docs/confreg/emails.md

 Message
 :  The message body.
-No formatting is done, so make sure you put reasonable linebreaks in, and don't use markdown.
+No formatting is done, so make sure you put reasonable linebreaks in.
+See below about markdown and templating.

-If the email is stored in the database, a link to the registration dashboard is included at the bottom of the email.
-If the email is not stored, a sentence explain that it was sent because of the conference is added.
+A link to the registration dashboard will be automatically included at the bottom of the email.

 Emails can (obviously) not be edited after they've been sent.

 Emails sent using this functionality is *not* subject to opt-out settings, so be careful to only use for active or recent events!

+#### Markdown and templating

+The contents of the emails can be specified in markdown.
+Note, however, that the markdown will be send as-is in the plaintext version of the email, so you should still be careful about the formatting.
+For the text/plain part, no formatting at all is done.

+You can use jinja style templating to include some defails about the attendee in the email.
+For example, specifying {{attendee.fullname}}
+will give the attendees full name, to be used for example in greetings.
+A list of (most) available attributes are included below the preview field.

 ## External email <a name="external"></a>